 humans are affected in a household, each infection was acquired by inhaling spores

+from the soil.
 Coughing cannot spread it between animals or people.
-In the case of draining lesions,

-the form of the organism in the fluid is not considered to be infectious to people
+The form of the organism in the fluid of draining lesions is not considered to be

-For immunocompromised persons living in a household with a pet that has a draining
+young children living in a household with a pet that has a draining lesion, it is

-lesion, it is best to consult your physician regarding this issue.
+recommended to consult your physician regarding this issue and follow their advice.